Building a House

 With far too few new builds coming on line annually, prices for UK property are outstripping supply and an extensive construction of at least 200,000 new properties a year is needed for the next decade to catch up and contain price inflation.

-The foundations are dug, normally by mechanical backhoe diggers (Hanlon CASE have a wide range or quality construction equipment), along plan lines to usually around 1 metre in depth, and must be checked by a building control officer, who may call for deeper excavation depending on the type of soil around it.
+The foundations are dug, normally by mechanical backhoe diggers (John Hanlon & Co Ltd have a wide range or quality construction equipment), along plan lines to usually around 1 metre in depth, and must be checked by a building control officer, who may call for deeper excavation depending on the type of soil around it.

 It is then that concrete is poured in, to within around 150mm of the top usually by ready-mix lorry, for speed and convenience.

 Drainage trenches also need to be dug to the right depth and gradient to accommodate the pipes.
 They should be bedded in at least 100mm of gravel.
 Plastic pipes are the norm these days, with longer pipes (6 metre) used where possible to give a smoother flow with fewer connectors, and the less bends the better.

 Where there are bends, the potential for blockages grows, so insert rodding points or inspection chambers at these locations.

 It is prudent to lay utility pipes and ducts in trenches at this time.
 Water, gas and electricity will have to be accommodated and it is easier and more economical to put them in at this stage, but leave the actual connecting until later.

 Before the trenches are backfilled it is prudent to give a water or air pressure test to ensure all connections are sound.